dino920135/Notes/pages/ION_Notes.md

 	- Doppler obs. in android cell phone seems to have bias with respect to pseudorange & carrier phase obs.
 	-
-- Evaluation of Invariant Extanted Kalman Filters Applied to Multi-sensor Land Vehicles Navigation in sensor Land Vehicles Navigationin GNSS Challenge Environments
+- Evaluation of Invariant Extanted Kalman Filters Applied to Multi-sensor Land Vehicles Navigation in sensor Land Vehicles Navigationin GNSS Challenge Environments collapsed:: true
+	- Main Purpose
+		- IEKF vs EKF in outage (wo tunning, just same input and output)
+		- w or wo bias compansation
+		  is it worth it? degrade performance
 - Multi-sensor Fault Detection, Exclusion, and Re-Admission collapsed:: true
 	- Decentrialized filter